tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 ![](./Message-chain-1.png)
 It is terrible when the code goes out of my screen, which makes the code reviewing and understanding extremely hard.

-Our suggestion is to design new methdods under the missionTrip class, and replace the message chains by called these methods:
+Our suggestion is to design new methdods under the missionTrip class, and replace the message chains by called these methods.
+For instance:
 ![](./Message-chain-2.png)

 which simply allows the missionTrip object itself to get the cityName directly thus the developer does not need to create such a long and confusing chain to access the cityName.
-Also, another benefit of this solution will be introduced when some part of the message chain gets modified, i.e. if the method named `getName` is renamed to `getTheName` for some reason, we used to changed all the `getName` in message chain to `getTheName`, but by the new solution, we only need to do the modification inside the newly designed methods.
-This saved a lot of time and work load.
+Also, another benefit of this solution will be introduced when some part of the message chain gets modified, i.e. if the method named `getName` is renamed to `getTheName` for some reason, we used to changed all the `getName` in message chain to `getTheName`, but by the new solution, we only need to do the modification inside the newly designed methods e.g. `getMissionCityName( )`.
+This saves a lot of time and work load.

 ### Data Class